Global Citizenship Partnership between U.S. Schools and Rwandan Students

 - White Plains High School Human Rights students, through the "Moo Project" raised money to purchase cows for the Duha Complex School.

-- Master's School is creating a game project with their freshman class.
-These students are developing a series of games with instructions, which they will share with the Duha students.
-Duha students will then reciprocate by sharing Rwandan games with the Master's students.
+- Master's School created a game project with their freshman class.
+These students developed a series of games with instructions, which they shared with the Duha students.
+Duha students reciprocated by sharing Rwandan games with the Master's students.

 - White Plains High School ESL students are writing letters to the Duha students who participate in the Saturday School Program.

-- John Jay students are working on raising money for a basketball court to be built at the Duha School.
+- John Jay students worked on raising money for a basketball court to be built at the Duha School.

 - Ed Ballen and Susan Altman presented to social studies teachers at the Westchester Holocaust Student Conference.
 This was an opportunity for these teachers to learn about REAP and to encourage them to consider a 'learn and serve' component for their classes.